epoirierIRD/Chlorophyll-Fluorometer/README.md

   <img src="images/principle_diagram.png" alt="principle diagram" width="350"/>
 </p>

-The principle of fluorimetry is based on the fact that chlorophyll a in Phytoplankton, when excited by a blue light source at a wavelength of 430 nm, re-emits light in the red spectrum at 669 nm.
-In practice, blue light is directed at a sample containing chlorophyll a, causing it to fluoresce red.
-This red fluorescence is captured by a photodetector, enabling the measurement of chlorophyll a concentration in the sample.
+The principle of fluorimetry is based on the fact that chlorophyll-a in phytoplankton, when excited by a blue light source at a wavelength of 430 nm, re-emits light in the red spectrum at 669 nm.
+In practice, blue light is directed at a sample containing chlorophyll-a, causing it to fluoresce red.
+This red fluorescence is captured by a photodetector, enabling the measurement of chlorophyll-a concentration in the sample.

 ## Functionality